constructor21/peal_web_v2/README.md

 Explore further data architecture [from the original picture on the small whiteboard]

-Validation that every field is filled out when press create campaign & confirm billing info
+Validation that every field is filled out when press create campaign & confirm billing info The validation for the date picker is needed or the create campaign button will crash the page because the dates will be undefined the campaign details page

 Add a cancel subscription button in the billing center --> if they want to cancel have a pop up that says don't cancel, 50% off for the next two months ... button options [save money] [confirm cancelation]

 Preview image or video [react drop zone &/or gestalt]

+Make the side drawer Peal colors